Viewing Storage Arrays

 View Storage Arrays Mapped to Devices

-Devices that have attached storage arrays display links to those arrays in the Parts tab of the device view page.
-The example below shows the Parts tab of a physical device with links to storage.
+Devices with attached storage arrays display links to those arrays in the Parts section of the device view page.
+The example below shows the Parts tab of a physical device with a link to storage.

 Click on a Parts link to see that resource (in this case a LUN).